Wales Rally GB: 2020s

 Rally GB was one of several World Championship rallies cancelled due to the COVID-19 pandemic in 2020, marking the first time in the history of the series that a round in Britain had not been held.
 A proposed move to Northern Ireland was scrapped for 2021 after the prospective organisers failed to reach an agreement with local government to host the rally.
-As a result Rally GB has been replaced by the Ypres Rally on the 2021 calendar.
+As a result Rally GB was replaced by the Belgian Ypres Rally on the 2021 calendar.
+Despite further attempts by Motorsport UK to organise a rally, it did not appear on the 2022, 2023, 2024, 2025 or 2026 calendars.